gabrielcostasilva/python-12-learning-projects/README.md

 - _binary search_ is an implementation of the binary search algorithm.
 The also code features a `naive_search` function that searches using a `for` loop for comparison purposes.
 It also uses the `time` module for checking the time each algorithm takes.

 Ok, ok, I know what you are thinking, "What a heck!
 Where are the 12 projects???"
-I learning by doing.
+I learn by doing.
 So, I needed to practice Python and these projects helped me to put basic Python skills in practice.
-I turns out that after a few projects, the rest was just repetition.
+It turns out that after a few projects, the rest was just repetition.
 Therefore, there is no point in keep going.

 What I did was starting my own projects and practicing new features with little snippets.
 You can check them out in my repo list.